-The "oil spill" excise tax imposed on crude oil and imported petroleum products under section 4611 expired at the end of 2017.
+A provision of the Bipartisan Budget Act of 2018 (enacted February 9, 2018) extends the "oil spill" excise tax that is imposed on crude oil and imported petroleum products under section 4611.
+The tax had expired at the end of 2017.